-If you’re curious about off-site activities (that are easy enough for all attendees to participate in), it should be noted that our region boasts one of the most beautiful places in the world: Glacier National Park.
-It’s no secret that Glacier National Park is absolutely jaw-dropping during the summer months, but the park is even more amazing during winter.
-While July and August are the most popular times to visit, the park is open year-round, and each season provides its own distinct experience within the Crown of the Continent.
-Plus, winter is one of the most peaceful times to visit the park.
-This time of year offers snow lovers quietude, and some of the most pristine Montana powder.
+Did you know Glacier National Park is open all year long?
+From wildlife to wild, wintry landscapes, winter is a magical time to experience Glacier National Park.
+This time of year offers quietude and some of the most pristine Montana powder.
 Because of the small crowds, it feels like the park is your own personal playground.
-Bringing your clients to Montana during the winter season provides them with an unforgettable experience.
+Bringing your groups to Montana during the winter season provides them with an unforgettable experience.
 Here are some of the best ways to explore Glacier National Park’s winter wonderland.

 Snowshoeing

-For a serene winter experience, strap on a pair of snowshoes and explore Glacier National Park’s Lake McDonald Valley.
-During winter (January – March), the National Park Service offers free ranger-led tours on Saturdays and Sundays.
+For a serene winter experience, explore Glacier National Park’s Lake McDonald Valley by snowshoe.
 Suitable for varying ages and abilities, these walks encourage participants to search for signs of wildlife and discover plants and animals that call the park home.
 In addition, the Going-to-the-Sun Road, the shores of Lake McDonald and the trail system at Marias Pass offer prime snowshoeing.
-For guided tours and a truly local outdoor experience, chat with our friends at Glacier Adventure Guides.
-They will be happy to cater to your group’s needs.

 Cross-Country Skiing

 One of the best ways to explore the snow-covered Going-to-the-Sun Road is cross-country skiing.
 During the winter, most of the road is closed to vehicular travel and snowfall creates a sanctuary for cross-country skiing.
-The road is plowed from the west entrance to Lake McDonald Lodge, and snow lovers can access the road just past the lodge.
-Start your morning with a meeting and then set off on a tour to explore this incredible winter wonder.
+The road is plowed from the west entrance to Lake McDonald Lodge, and the road can be accessed just past the lodge.
+For a unique experience, book LOGE Glacier in Essex.
+This group friendly accommodation offers on-site gear rental and 30 kilometers of Nordic trail skiing around the property.

 Happy exploring!

-Related: Essex, FIT, Glacier National Park, Outdoor Adventure, Tour Operator, Winter
+Related: Essex, FIT, Glacier National Park, Group Tours, Meeting Planner, Outdoor Adventure, Student tours, Tour Operator, West Glacier, Winter

 Comments